MLAPrince/Spotify-Clone/README.md

 Making my first project  i.e clone of Spotify web player  while learning web development This is a web-based music player inspired by Spotify, built with HTML, CSS, and JavaScript.
 The project lets you browse, sort, and play songs from a single local folder, with a modern UI and interactive playback controls.
+I didn't made an exact one but used the interface from spotify and then added the music player inside it

 ## Features